 Your application must be complete and received in full (including letters of recommendations, test score(s), and official transcripts) by the following dates if you want to begin coursework in the next semester.
 You must indicate on your application when you want to start coursework.
+Orientation begins about two weeks prior to each semester.

-Basic Requirements to be Considered for Admission
+What are the Requirements to be Considered for Admission?

 To be admitted to the program, you must have a baccalaureate degree or its equivalent from a recognized educational institution.